caseyshields/Orion/README.md

   - [ ] Coverage?

 #### Catalog

+**A: FK6 is fine because it should contain FK 5, but with improved accuraccy.**

 - [ ] FK5
 - [ ] FK6

 ## Tracker Questions

 #### Platform

+**A: A command line is fine to get started, integrated with the planner.**

 - [ ] C native application
     - any communication between planner and tracker would have to be inter-process